4th grade language arts

 language arts books

-While M. finds the first book of Fix it Grammar too easy (because Logic of English was already teaching him how to analyze phrases and he loves grammar), I feel that he needed the slow down for the time being.
-He needed to review the basic concepts even if he already masters them.
+While Marc is saying he finds the first book of Fix It!
+Grammar is easy (because Logic of English was already teaching him how to analyze phrases and he loves grammar) I feel Fix It!
+Grammar is the perfect, logical continuation of LoE.

-We needed a bit of a methodical approach in grammar that IEW provides.
-I love that it treats the language wholly, including vocabulary words and teaching the applied grammar and text proofing.
+What I love the most about this grammar is how different it is from regular grammar programs!
+It treats the language wholly, including vocabulary words and teaching applied grammar and text editing and proofing.

 fix it grammar homeschool review 4th grade

-The kids have to proofread the story which is broken down into short sentences (one sentence per day- 15 minutes of work- in a 4 day school week).
+Kids have to proofread the story, which is broken down into short sentences (one sentence per day- 15 minutes of work- in a 4-day school week).

 7f6e9 img 2803